grafana/k6x/README.md

 Any k6 command can be used.
 Use the `help` command to list the available k6 commands.

-Any number of `"use k6"` pragmas can be used.

 ### Pragma

 Version constraints can be specified using the JavaScript `"use ..."` pragma syntax for k6 and extensions.
 Put the following lines at the beginning of the test script: